psFried/roperator/docs/guide/running.md

 The `run_operator` and `run_operator_with_client_config` functions are both meant to run the operator indefinitely, as you would in a production container.
 They do not ever return under normal circumstances, and thus they do not return a `Result`, since it would never return the `Ok` variant.

+### Special Step for GKE

+If you want to run locally against a GKE cluster, then you'll need to use `run_operator_with_client_config`, since Roperator doesn't support oauth.
+Check out the [instructions for authenticating with GKE](../reference/gke-dev-auth.md) for information on how to authenticate using a service account for testing locally.

+#### ClientConfig

+To run your operator, you'll need both an `OperatorConfig` and a `ClientConfig`.
+The `OperatorConfig` contains information about what your operator will do, the types of resources that it will manage, etc. The `ClientConfig` contains information about how to connect to the Kubernetes Cluster and interact with it.
+In most cases, the `ClientConfig` can be determined automatically, which is what happens in the `run_operator` function.
+But in some scenarios (notably, local development environments connecting to GKE) you'll need control over the `ClientConfig`.
 The `run_operator_with_client_config` function allows you to pass a custom `ClientConfig`.
 See the [advanced client configuration](../reference/advanced-client-configuration.md) section if you need to use that.
-The defaults used by `run_operator` should be fine for most use-cases, though.

 ## Deployment